-GUARDIANS OF THE ICE: CLIMATE CHANGE & THE COLUMBIA ICEFIELDCategory: 2019, Climate, Current, Grant, Major Project
+GUARDIANS OF THE ICE: CLIMATE CHANGE & THE COLUMBIA ICEFIELDCategory: 2019, Climate, Completed, Grant, Major Project

 Guardians of the Ice is a multidisciplinary art project that will combine the insights of visual artists, scientists and writers to touch hearts and minds about what is being lost in the Columbia Icefield and what can be done for future generations.
 The core of the $1,000,000 project is a feature documentary film about the Icefield, the Rocky Mountain region’s crowning glory and a bellwether for the rapid deglaciation that is altering our world and a key indicator of the impact of climate change right here in Alberta.